Book

 Summer is prime time for fishing bass.
 The aggressive northern bass species get hungry after their mid-summer spawn and will attack just about anything thrown their way.
 Crank baits such as Rapala Husky Jerks, Luhr Jensen Mini Speed Traps, and plastics fished Carolina or Texas style near docks, rocks and weed beds yield good results.

-Big Bear Lake Fishing limits infographic
+Big Bear Lake Fishing Limits infographic showing info about fishing limits for different species

 Fishing Charters & Tackle Shops